 Class level lock:If a thread wants to execute a static synchronized method then it required class level lock.

---while thread executing a static synchronized method then the remaining threads are not allowed to execute any static synchronized method of that class simultaneously.but remaing threads are allowed to executes
+--while thread executing a static synchronized method then the remaining threads are not allowed to execute any static synchronized method of that class simultaneously.but remaining threads are allowed to executes

 8.What is Thread safe?